 Training Course in Torri Superiori Ecovillage, Italy

-From 13th to 20th of October two of our young residents (Kristina and João) participated in an Erasmus+ Training entitled “Young Leaders for Sustainability” organized by Yes to Sustainability project.
-It happened in Torri Superiori, an ecovillage in the north-west of Italy.
+From 13th to 20th of October 24 participants from Italy, Spain, Denmark, Germany, Portugal, Slovenia, France, Finland, Sweden, Greece and the Netherlands participated in an Erasmus+ Training entitled “Young Leaders for Sustainability” organized by Cooperativa Ture Nirvane in Torri Superiore, an ecovillage in the north-west of Italy.

-The training was organized by Yes to Sustainability, an international project that aims to bring together young people from different regions of Europe by organizing Erasmus+ projects in ecovillages and sustainable farms and it was held in the medieval village of Torri Superiore, a small ecovillage of popular architecture located at the foothill of the Ligurian Alps, a few kilometres from the Mediterranean Sea and the French border, close to the coastal town of Ventimiglia.
+The training was part of Yes to Sustainability, an international network that aims to bring together young people from different regions of Europe and create transformative learning opportunities in ecovillages and sustainable initieatives and it was held in the medieval village of Torri Superiore, a small ecovillage of popular architecture located at the foothill of the Ligurian Alps, a few kilometres from the Mediterranean Sea and the French border, close to the coastal town of Ventimiglia.
 Originating in the thirteen century, the village has more than 160 rooms, all connected by an intricate network of stairways and small streets.

 In the first days of the training we had an introduction to group facilitation and we explored ourselves in relation to the group and different leadership styles.
 We have been introduced to different tools to work with groups of young people.
 After having had these theoretical lessons we got to put our new skills into practice during sessions of groupwork, where the goal was to facilitate a workshop ourselves.
 The participants had many fun and interesting inputs on what to facilitate a workshop on and how to structure it.

-One of the main components of the training was how to handle conflict and communicate in a group, but also with your peer people.
-Communication at the basis is about how we exchange information with each other.
+One of the main components of the training was how to handle conflict and communicate in a group, but also with your peers.
+Communication is at the basis is about how we exchange information with each other.
 Our values and our personality are recognized through communication, which can happen through three channels: verbal, para-verbal and non-verbal.
-If there is a duality in any of these three, there will be a miscommunication.
+If there is an ambiguity in any of these three, there will be a miscommunication.

 A conflict arises when two components are gathered: disagreement and discomfort.
 Disagreement is when there are two opposing ideas that point in different directions and discomfort is when there is an unpleasant feeling.
 The disagreement comes from the mind and the discomfort is from the body, when there is a mix of these two conflict arises.
 As a facilitator it is important to be able to recognize and mediate in the face of conflict with an objective point of view.
 In this way a resolution of the conflict can be found when both parts are heard and understood.
 Conflict is part of human nature and a natural occurrence in groups of people, and they can help to strengthen the bonds between people.